 ‘Kidney injury’ describes evidence of damage to the kidneys.
 This may be described to you as a change in your kidney function which is detected through blood tests or a reduction in your urine output.

 What causes acute kidney injury?

-- a blockage to the tubes that drain urine from the kidneys to the bladder.
-This will have been diagnosed by a scan of the kidneys.
+AKI can also be caused by a blockage to the drainage of the kidneys.
+This will have been diagnosed by an ultrasound scan of the kidneys and drainage system.

-- primary disease of the kidneys, although this is less common.
-If this is the case, the healthcare team will discuss this with you and will provide you with additional specific information.
+Less commonly, AKI can occur due to a problem with the kidney itself.
+If this is the case, the healthcare team will provide you with additional specific information.

 What are the symptoms of acute kidney injury?